From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: Evaluation

 We analyze failures in the core setting and compare distributions between \sys and a GUI-only baseline (see \autoref{fig:failure_pies}).
 The analysis combines execution results with a chain-of-thought summary returned by the LLM.

-\heading{GUI+\sys (policy-centric failures):} The dominant causes are: ambiguous task descriptions (42.9\%); misinterpretation of control semantics (28.6\%; e.g., Word’s “subscript” control in "Find and Replace" dialog applies to the whole Edit field rather than the selected range; Excel’s rule of "conditional formatting" applies to all cells in the selected region, including blank cells); weak visual-semantic understanding (14.3\%); misunderstanding of subtle task semantics (9.5\%); and topology/modeling inaccuracies (4.8\%).
+\heading{GUI+\sys (policy-centric failures):} The dominant causes are: ambiguous task descriptions (42.9\%); misinterpretation of control semantics (28.6\%; e.g., Word's ``subscript'' control in ``Find and Replace'' dialog applies to the whole Edit field rather than the selected range; Excel's rule of ``conditional formatting'' applies to all cells in the selected region, including blank cells); weak visual-semantic understanding (14.3\%); misunderstanding of subtle task semantics (9.5\%); and topology/modeling inaccuracies (4.8\%, see \autoref{sec:discussionandlimitations} (In)accurate navigation topology).

 Under the proposed method, errors concentrate at the policy level, specifically in task-semantic misunderstandings (52.4\%) and misperception of control functionality (28.6\%).
 This shift indicates that the declarative interface largely removes the mechanism-induced failures (navigation and interaction), leaving errors primarily in semantic understanding and planning, validating the intended decoupling.